openhab/openhab-docs/configuration/rules-dsl.md

 As with Item based event-based triggers discussed above, you can listen for commands, status updates, or status changes on the members of a given Group.
 You can also decide whether you want to catch only a specific command/status or any.
 All of the [implicit variables]({{base}}/configuration/rules-dsl.html#implicit-variables-inside-the-execution-block) get populated using the Item that caused the event.
-Of particular note, the implicit variable `triggeringItem` is populated with the Item that caused the Rule to trigger.
+The implicit variable `triggeringItem` is populated with the Item that caused the Rule to trigger.

 ```java
 Member of <group> received command [<command>]